RyanJeon/Lang/README.md

 ### Need to be done this week
 - Korean support for delclaration
 - Support negative number print
+- Function call should be able to take another function call as input ex) foo(foo(1))

 ### Still To Do